Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 The powerful force of nature that caused this destruction was horrifying.

-Survivors still remember the terrifying things they saw, heard and felt during this destructive 9.2 quake.
+Survivors still remember the terrifying things they saw, heard, and felt during this devastating 9.2 earthquake.

-Seeing these homes gives us a closer look at what the residents of Turnagain went through.
+Seeing these homes gives us a more profound understanding of what the residents of Turnagain went through.

-As the home above tore in half, and we can only wonder what the occupants went through – especially if they were still inside.
+As the home above tore in half, we can only wonder what the occupants went through, especially if they were still inside.

-Survivors will tell you that they can never forget the incredible and scary sounds they heard during the destruction that was happening all around them.
+survivors will tell you that they can never forget the incredible and frightening sounds they heard during the destruction that was happening all around them.

 Even the remarkable picture above can't begin to capture what it was like to be there.

-Once two homes, then crushed together during the 1964 earthquake.
+Originally two homes, they were then crushed together during the 1964 earthquake.

 These pictures of Anchorage tell you a story.